djv/werkzeug/docs/tutorial.rst

 In this tutorial we will together create a simple URL shortener service with Werkzeug.
-Please keep in mind that Werkzeug is not a framework, it's a library with utilities to create your own framework or application and as such very flexible.
+Please keep in mind that Werkzeug is not a framework, it's a library with utilities to create your own framework or application and as such is very flexible.
 The approach we use here is just one of many you can use.

 As data store we will use `redis`_ here instead of a relational database